celestiaorg/docs/developers/blobstream-proof-queries.md

 ![Blobstream Commitment Diagram](/img/blobstream/blobstream-commitment-diagram.png)

 So to prove inclusion of a share to a Celestia block, we use Blobstream as a source of truth.
-Currently, we will be using the Blobstream X implementation of Blobstream, more information on Blobstream X can be found in [the overview](./blobstream.md#blobstream-x).
-In a nutshell, Blobstream X attests to the data posted to Celestia in the Blobstream X contract via verifying a zk-proof of the headers of a batch of Celestia blocks.
+In a nutshell, Blobstream attests to the data posted to Celestia in the zk-Blobstream contract via verifying a zk-proof of the headers of a batch of Celestia blocks.
 Then, it keeps reference of that batch of blocks using the merkleized commitment of their `(dataRoot, height)` resulting in a `data root tuple root`.